 Divorces are either contested or uncontested.
 Parties that are able to agree on the terms of their divorce can pursue an uncontested divorce, which may be less acrimonious, less expensive and less time-consuming than a contested divorce.

-Mediation Attorney Mavrides has been a certified family law mediator since 1994.
-As a mediator, she can provide services as a neutral third party, or she can represent a client in the mediation process.
+Mediation: Attorney Mavrides has been a certified family law mediator since 1994.
+Attorney Jennifer Silva is also a divorce mediator in Massachusetts.
+As a mediator, our attorneys can provide services as a neutral third party, or can represent and advise a client throughout the mediation process.

 In Massachusetts, there are two kinds of divorce: fault and no fault.
 If you file a complaint for divorce on a fault ground, you must factually prove the ground as the reason for the divorce.
-Grounds for divorce include abuse, adultery, impotency and imprisonment.
+Fault grounds for divorce in MA include: abuse, adultery, impotency and imprisonment.
 Both fault and no fault divorce can be contested or uncontested.

 The final terms of a divorce agreement can permanently impact the quality of a person's life.
 For that reason, it can be beneficial to have a knowledgeable, independent attorney review the potential settlement and analyze your options.
 Attorney Mavrides provides a confidential second opinion by reviewing and analyzing a case at any stage in the family law process.
 In many circumstances, this second opinion can be completed for a flat fee rate.
-Even if a person already has an attorney, Ms. Mavrides can provide a "second look" at the case.
+Even if a person already has a lawyer, Attorney Mavrides can provide a "second look" at the case.

 To speak with an experienced divorce lawyer, contact Mavrides Law in Quincy or Boston, Massachusetts.
-To schedule an initial consultation, call 617-723-9900 or contact the firm by email.
+To schedule an initial consultation or to speak about your case, call 617-723-9900 or contact the firm by email.